quickwit-oss/quickwit/docs/configuration/index-config.md

 The index-uri defines where the index files (also called splits) should be stored.
 This parameter expects a [storage uri](../reference/storage-uri).

 The `index-uri` parameter is optional.
 By default, the `index-uri` will be computed by concatenating the `index-id` with the `default_index_root_uri` defined in the [Quickwit's config](node-config).

 :::caution
 The file storage will not work when running quickwit in distributed mode.
-Today, only the s3 storage is available when running several searcher nodes.
+Instead, AWS S3, Azure Blob Storage, Google Cloud Storage (in s3 interoperability mode) or other S3-compatible storage systems including Scaleway Object Storage and Garage should be used as storage when running several searcher nodes.
 :::

 ## Doc mapping